-The preparation of the Consolidated Financial Statements requires that certain estimates and judgments be made with respect to the reported amounts of revenue and expenses and the carrying value of assets and liabilities.
-These estimates are based on historical experience and management's judgments, and as a result, the estimates used by management involve uncertainty and may change as additional experience is acquired.

-As the impacts of the COVID-19 pandemic on the oil and gas industry continue, management cannot reasonably estimate the resulting length or severity impacting the Company.
-As such, actual results may differ significantly from estimates made within the Consolidated Financial Statements for the year ended December 31, 2020.
+The preparation of the Company's Consolidated Financial Statements requires that certain estimates and judgements be made with respect to the reported amounts of revenue and expenses and the carrying value of assets and liabilities.
+These estimates are based on historical experience and management's judgements based on information available as at the financial statement date, and, as a result, the estimates used by management involve uncertainty and may change as additional experience is acquired.
+Furthermore, as the impacts of the COVID-19 pandemic on the oil and gas industry continue, management cannot reasonably estimate the resulting length or severity of the impact on the Company.
+As such, actual results may differ significantly from estimates made within the Consolidated Financial Statements for the year ended December 31, 2021.